-- 5. The information and material required as part of a complete application may include any of the following:

-- (a) studies and reports regarding environmental impacts and matters relating to the natural heritage system, including:

-- (i) Environmental Impact Studies (EISs) and Environmental Impact Statements;

-- (ii) Environmental Site Assessments and Records of Site Condition;

-- (iii) Geotechnical/Soil Stability Reports;

-- (iv) Hydrogeological Studies and Hydrological Studies;

-- (v) Natural Heritage Evaluations;

-- (vi) Stormwater Management Reports;

-- (vii) Tree Preservation Plans; and

-- (viii) Wellhead Protection Area Risk Assessment Reports;

 - (b) studies and reports regarding services, infrastructure, and similar matters, including:

 - (i) Functional Servicing Reports;

 - (ii) Infrastructure Design Reports;

 - (iii) Master Environmental Servicing Plans;

 - (iv) Operations and Maintenance Reports;

 - (v) Servicing Capability Studies;

-- (vi) Servicing Feasibility Studies and Site Servicing Options Reports; and
+- (vi) Servicing Feasibility Studies and Site Servicing Options Reports;

 - (vii) Stormwater Management Reports; and

 - (viii) Transportation Demand Management Plans;

 - (c) studies and reports regarding architectural, cultural heritage, and urban design matters, including:

 - (i) Adaptive Re-use Studies;

 - (ii) Archaeological Assessments;

 - (iii) Architectural Reports;

 - (iv) Cultural Heritage Reports;

 - (v) Heritage Impact Assessments; and

 - (vi) Urban Design Reports and Streetscape Studies dealing with safety, accessibility, and pedestrian and transit orientation;

-- (d) studies and reports regarding potential impacts on neighbouring sites and the surrounding area, including: - (i) Agricultural Assessments and Agrologist's Reports; - (ii) Compatibility Studies, including D-6 Studies; - (iii) Golf Course Errant Ball Spray Analyses; - (iv) Illumination Studies; - (v) Minimum Distance Separation Reports; - (vi) Noise/Vibration Impact Analyses; - (vii) Odour/Dust/Nuisance Impact Analyses; - (viii) Shadow Analyses; - (ix) Traffic Impact Studies and Transportation Studies; and - (x) Wind Studies; - (e) studies and reports regarding matters related to public health and safety, including: - (i) D-4 Studies; - (ii) Flooding, Erosion, and Slope Stability Reports, including Coastal Engineering Studies; and - (iii) Natural Hazard Assessments and similar reports; - (f) studies and reports regarding matters related to resource management, including: - (i) Aggregate Potential Assessments and Aggregate License Compatibility Assessments; - (ii) Aggregate Studies related to, and in compliance with, the requirements of the OMNR license, for new mineral aggregate operations and for expansions to existing mineral aggregate operations; - (iii) Fisheries Impact Studies and Marina Impact Studies;22 - (iv) Needs Reports and Justification Reports, except for those applications proposing to establish a new mineral aggregate operation;
+- (d) studies and reports regarding potential impacts on neighbouring sites and the surrounding area, including:

+- (i) Agricultural Assessments and Agrologist's Reports;

+- (ii) Compatibility Studies, including D-6 Studies;

+- (iii) Golf Course Errant Ball Spray Analyses;

+- (iv) Illumination Studies;

+- (v) Minimum Distance Separation Reports;

+- (vi) Noise/Vibration Impact Analyses;

+- (vii) Odour/Dust/Nuisance Impact Analyses;

+- (viii) Shadow Analyses;

+- (ix) Traffic Impact Studies and Transportation Studies;

+- (x) Visual Impact Assessments; and - (xi) Wind Studies; - (e) studies and reports regarding matters related to resource management, including: - (i) Aggregate Potential Assessments and Aggregate License Compatibility Assessments; - (ii) Aggregate Studies related to, and in compliance with, the requirements of the MNR license, for new mineral aggregate operations and for expansions to existing mineral aggregate operations; - (iii) Fisheries Impact Studies and Marina Impact Studies;27 - (iv) Needs Reports and Justification Reports, except for those applications proposing to establish a new mineral aggregate operation; - (v) Scoped Water Budgets; and - (vi) Water Conservation Plans; - (f) studies, plans, and reports regarding various planning matters, including: - (i) Affordable Housing Reports; - (ii) Commercial Needs Assessments and Retail Impact Analyses; - (iii) Digital Plans (prepared according to County specifications); - (iv) Flight Path or Aeronautical Assessments, insofar as they relate to the proposed placement or height of buildings or structures; - (v) Planning Justification Reports; and - (vi) reports to confirm the adequacy of school sites; and - (g) any other information or material that is warranted by the circumstances of the proposed development project or that is considered necessary to address matters related to the application to the satisfaction of the Township. - Any study, report, plan, assessment, or other information or material required as part of a complete application shall be prepared by one or more qualified professional individuals.

-22 Notwithstanding this particular item, which has been included to ensure full conformity with the SCOP, Council will discourage, in the strongest terms possible, the establishment of a new marina within the Township of Clearview.
+27 Notwithstanding this particular item, which has been included to ensure full conformity with the SCOP, Council will discourage, in the strongest terms possible, the establishment of a new marina within the Township of Clearview.
+8. The costs associated with all required studies, reports, assessments, and all other information and material shall be borne solely by the applicant, including costs incurred by the Township in engaging peer review consultants during evaluation of the application.